samos123/docker-drupal/README.md

 # Drupal image without database

-This image contains latest stable Drupal release 7.31 and is build from tutum-php it will automatically setup the database on a linked container and install a default site for you.
+This image contains latest stable Drupal release of 7.x and is build from tutum-php it will automatically setup the database on a linked container and install a default site for you.